LoaiMasri1/AI-Project/README.md

 # AI Project HighD
+This Project to handle highD data files using Python.

+## Dataset
 To download dataset go to this link ```https://drive.google.com/drive/folders/1PDqVqxNq3ekttpFypI86jO9oenSw-bwf```

 Please move the data file to the project file so that the program can read it  ```AI-Project/data```

 ## Run Locally

 Clone the project